Gjern Municipality

-Until 1 January 2007 Gjern municipality was a municipality (Danish, kommune) in Aarhus County in the eastern part of the Jutland peninsula in central Denmark.
-The municipality covered an area of 144 km², and had a total population of 8.134 (2005).
+Gjern municipality was a municipality (Danish, kommune) in Aarhus County in the eastern part of the Jutland peninsula in central Denmark.
+The municipality covered an area of 144 km2, and had a total population of 8.134 (2005).
 Its last mayor was Ella Porskær, a member of the Venstre (Liberal Party) political party.
 The site of its municipal council was the town of Gjern.
 Other towns in the municipalities were Fårvang, Grauballe, Sorring, and Voel.

 Gjern municipality ceased to exist as the result of Kommunalreformen ("The Municipality Reform" of 2007).
 It was merged with existing Kjellerup, Silkeborg and Them municipalities to form the new Silkeborg municipality.
-This created a municipality with an area of 857 km² and a total population of 84,167 (2005).
+This created a municipality with an area of 857 km2 and a total population of 84,167 (2005).
 The new municipality belongs to Region Midtjylland ("Mid-Jutland Region").